xfengnefx/hprc-sample-selection/yr1.md

 July 2020: Sample replacement: HG02068 and HG03008 were reported to have existing sequencing efforts.
 We proposed to replace them with HG02077 (different gender, but no more female samples were available) and HG03909 (HG03834 scored the next best choice, but HG03909 and HG03008 are of the same gender), respectively.

 May 2021: We expanded the sample selection size from 120 to 160.
-Two more subpopulation now have all their samples selected: KHV (super: EAS), BEB (super: SAS).
+Two more subpopulations now have all their samples selected: KHV (super: EAS), BEB (super: SAS).
 We still tried to maintain the gender balance when possible.
 As a side note, many populations currently have close to 20 samples, gender balance tends to need no intervention.